One woman's story is all too typical.

 But the debt collector brushed over her concerns and told her she would get a one-time discount on the balance if she paid that day.
 So she gave him her credit card number.

 Later that day, she talked to her son and told him what had happened.
 He thought it sounded fishy and encouraged her to investigate.
-She called her insurance company the next day, and they told her that her copay for ambulance transportation was $250 at most.
+She called her insurance company the next day.
+They told her that her copay for ambulance transportation was $250 at most.
 They were also surprised she was hearing about the bill at such a late date.

 Jackie made a common mistake that many consumers make when caught off guard by a collection agency.
 They pay the bill, even if they aren’t sure they owe it, often out of fear of the consequences if they don’t.
 Since we published our ebook Debt Collection Answers: How to Use Debt Collection Laws to Protect Your Rights (download it free here), we’ve heard from hundreds of consumers who have discovered they paid debt collection accounts they didn’t owe.

 What Jackie should have done instead was ask the debt collector to send her information about the debt by mail.
 It’s her right under federal law to receive written notification of the debt.

 This would have given her time to investigate whether she actually owed the debt, without feeling pressured to pay immediately.
 In its notification, the collector would have had to provide the name of the original creditor; The ambulance company, in this case.
 Jackie could then have contacted them to try to find out whether she actually received the ambulance service; and whether her insurance company had been billed.

 Asking for written notification would also have allow her to do a little research to figure out if the debt was too old; Outside the statute of limitations.
 Debts that are outside the statute of limitations are called “time barred” debts.
 If a collector sues a consumer over a time-barred debt, the consumer can raise the statute of limitations as a defense against the lawsuit.